exleym/Flask-Filter/README.md

 | in       | in                           | `InFilter`            |
 | !=       | not equal to                 | `NotEqualsFilter`     |
 | like     | like                         | `LikeFilter`          |

+Note: Be careful with typing around comparator operators.
+This version does not provide rigorous type-checking, which could cause problems for a user who submits a search like "find Pets with name greater than 'Fido'"

 # Examples
 This section demonstrates simplified use-cases for Flask-Filter.
 For